Research Fellowship Recipient

 “…30% of women in marginalized communities suffer higher mortality rates during childbirth.
 Things such as language barriers and regressive legislation hinder their access to the care they rightfully deserve.”

-Our research on health inequity revealed that focusing solely on broad factors such as filtering doctors by race, gender, and age has not led to a tailored and equitable experience for patients.
-We recognized the need to bring something unique and more exploratory to the oversaturated market.
+Our research on health inequity showed that filtering doctors by broad factors like race, gender, or age does not guarantee a tailored or equitable patient experience.
+We saw an opportunity to introduce a more unique, exploratory approach to an oversaturated market.

 RESEARCH QUESTIONS: